HUDSON VALLEY RUINS

 The authors photographed the subjects of Hudson Valley Ruins between 1994 and 2005.
 During that time, a number of these buildings were demolished, while restoration/stabilization efforts were considered or completed at others.

-• F. Sheffdecker House, Bethlehem Center, Albany County - Demolished c.
+F. Sheffedecker House, Bethlehem Center, Albany County - Demolished c.
 2001.

-• American Valve Company, Coxsackie, Greene County - Demolished 2002.
-2 small ancillary buildings remain.
+American Valve Company, Coxsackie, Greene County - Demolished 2002.
+Two small ancillary buildings remain.

-• Anaconda Wire and Cable Company, Hastings-on-Hudson, Westchester County - Most buildings demolished 2000-2005.
-Four factory buildings and the powerhouse and water tower remain.
+Anaconda Wire and Cable Company, Hastings-on-Hudson, Westchester County - Most buildings demolished 2000-2005.
+Subsequent further demolition.
+One building and water tower remain as of early 2017.

 PUBLICITY CONTENTS EVENTS ORDERING AUTHORS UPDATES